chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/aws-identity.md

 resource "chainguard_group" "example-group" {
   name   	 = "example-group"
   description = <<EOF
-    This group simulates an end-user group, which the AWS role identity can interact with via the identity in aws.tf.
+    This organization simulates an end-user organization, which the AWS role identity can interact with via the identity in aws.tf.
   EOF
 }
 ```

-This section creates a Chainguard IAM group named `example-group`, as well as a description of the group.
+This section creates a Chainguard IAM organization named `example-group`, as well as a description of the organization.
 This will serve as some data for the identity to access when we test it out later on.

 Then we'll define a Chainguard identity that can be assumed by the AWS role created in `lambda.tf` above: